Real-to-Sim: Predicting Residual Errors of Robotic Systems with Sparse Data using a Learning-based Unscented Kalman Filter: Problem Definitions

-The next test case will be Real-to-Kin, where we try to match a kinematic model to the results of the real robot.
-For this case, instead of starting with just the kinematic model, $f(\mathbf{x}_{t},\mathbf{u}_{t})$, we instead apply the learned residual from equation $\eqref{simtokin}$ in addition to the kinematic model, and learn the remaining (new) residual specified as $\delta f(\boldsymbol{y}_{t})_{2}$.
-Note, by using the previously learned model as the updated Kinematic model, we may decrease the amount of training time needed to find the remaining residual error -- however, this is only true if we assume that the simulator model is more accurate than the initialized kinematic model as we do in this paper (although this is not a prerequisite to using our methods and the previously learned model may also be set to zero if equation \eqref{model_constr} is not true):
+The next test case will be Real-to-Dyn, where we try to learn the error between the dynamic model of the robot and the results from the real robot.
+For this case, instead of starting with just the dynamic model, $\mathbf{Dyn}(\mathbf{x}_{t},\mathbf{u}_{t})$, we instead apply the learned residual from equation $\eqref{simtokin}$ in addition to the dynamic model, and learn the remaining (new) residual error specified by $\delta (\boldsymbol{y}_{t})_{2}$.
+Note, by using the previously learned model as the updated dynamic model, we may decrease the amount of training time needed to find the remaining residual error (i.e., warm-start) -- however, this is only true if we assume that the simulator model is more accurate than the initialized dynamic model as we do in this paper (although this is not a prerequisite to using our methods and the previously learned model error may also be set to zero if equation \eqref{model_constr} is not true):

-The Real-to-Kin case can then be specified as:
+The Real-to-Dyn case can then be specified as: